tanij/dt-exercises/_instructions_mooc/02-introduction-to-AVs/duckiebot-tour.md

+_If you don't have a Duckiebot, skip this step_.
+You are missing a lot of the fun, but you can enjoy the course regardless.

 # 🚙 Tour of Duckiebot interface

 The Duckiebot is equipped with a browser based interface (colloquially, the "Dashboard") that provides intuitive access to some important features of the Duckiebot: from the live camera stream, to the software running on the robot, real time diagnostics and more.